rosedj1/CMSOfficeHours/Programming/Python/Python_Basics.md

     pickle.dump(my_obj, outpkl, pickle.HIGHEST_PROTOCOL)  # Use protocol=2 if using Python2.7 at any point.

 del my_obj    # To make sure it's gone.
-Easily restore the pickled object: with open("outpath/for/pickle.pkl","rb") as inpkl:
+Easily restore the pickled obj: with open("outpath/for/pickle.pkl","rb") as inpkl:
     my_obj_again = pickle.load(inpkl)
 ```